 What Is A Ryokan?

-Ryokan also typically have public areas where the guests can socialise and talk to each other.
+Ryokan also typically have public areas where the guests can socialize and talk to each other.
 Usually, the guests wear the provided “yukata” when inside the Ryokan, also in the public areas.

 Almost all Ryokans have common bathing areas, called “ofuro”, with water from a nearby Onsen (hot spring).